yenhsunlin/dukes/README.md

 - `scipy` >= 1.10.0
 - `vegas` >= 6.0.1

 where `vegas` is a the backend engine for evaluating multidimensional integrals based on adaptive Monte Carlo vegas algorithm, see its homepage: [https://pypi.org/project/vegas/](https://pypi.org/project/vegas/).
-Additional package, e.g. `gvar`, maybe required by `vegas` during the installation.
+Other packages, e.g. `gvar`, maybe required by these dependencies during the installation.
-The versions of the external packages are not strict, but are recommended to update to the latest ones to avoid incompatibility.
+The versions of these dependencies are not strict, but are recommended to update to the latest ones to avoid incompatibility.

 ## Usage